 Event coordinating just seemed like the next step in my career.
 I was an assistant coordinator for a couple companies and had a blast helping a lot of couples with their big day.

 Eventually I branched out on my own.
 I wanted to brand my business differently from all the others and decided on the following principles:

 1. I want to make both the clients AND vendors happy at the end of the day.
 Vendors are who essentially make the wedding a success or a very expensive disaster.
 I only work with vendors I trust and respect 100%, who offer amazing services, and who are great to work with both during the planning process and in person at the event.
 As a vendor myself, I have realized that this is SUPER important for a successful event.

 2. This is not just a job - this is someone's special day!
 It could be easy to think of this as "go in, get it done, get paid, done." but I know that this is a special time for you.
 My goal is to never lose sight of that fact.

 3. The journey is just as important as the end result.
-It may seem outrageous that you could be spending $20,000+ on ONE day but it's the process and excitement that makes it all worth it.
+You should be enjoying your engagement time - my team and I can handle all the little details so that you don't have to be bothered!
 My job is to make the planning process fun and enjoyable!
-Hopefully it will even straighten your bond with your partner that much more!
+Hopefully it will even make your bond with your partner that much stronger!